nelucozac/cApps/README.md

 ### **cApps-post.pdf** documentation ###

-The examples from dsrvK to dsrvO cover another set of problems
+The examples from dsrvK to dsrvO and esrvX cover another set of problems
 - session support (with and without cookies);
 - protection against slowloris attack;
 - how to upload files on server;